tbreslein/corries/README.md

 Deps:

-- Add rayon for parallel iterators
+- Add rayon for parallel iterators ++ rayon feature for ndarray
 - Add crossbeam for scoped threads

 Things I can probably parallelise: